 iOS, Android, React Native

-We provide the option to manually create mobile and React Native event definitions from the events page.
-However, we strongly recommend defining new mobile and React Native events via visual labeling or the live data feed.
-These allow you to verify the accuracy of the definition by testing it via a device or emulator.
+We provide the option to manually create mobile and React Native events from the events page.
+However, we strongly recommend creating new mobile and React Native events via visual labeling or the live data feed.
+These allow you to verify the accuracy of the event by testing it via a device or emulator.

-When defining iOS, Android, and React Native events, you’ll use autocaptured events and properties as a base, then apply filters to define your new event.
+When creating iOS, Android, and React Native events, you’ll use autocaptured events and properties as a base, then apply filters to create your new event.

 For example, we have a base ‘touch on’ event:

-Which you can use to define a touch element and apply a filter to specify the criteria for this event definition:
+Which you can use to create a touch element and apply a filter to specify the criteria for this event definition:

 Out-of-the-box, Heap provides the following mobile events which you can use as a base, listed on the left.
-Each is defined based on the base property in the middle column.
-Key properties that are often used to define a new event based on this one are listed on the right.
+Each is labeled based on the base property in the middle column.
+Key properties that are often used to create a new event based on this one are listed on the right.

 Android